 Five things your employees need to know about the Individual Marketplace:

-2. No matter if this is your first time getting coverage from the individual marketplace, or you are returning to the individual market, you must take action by December 15.
+- No matter if this is your first-time getting coverage from the individual marketplace, or you are returning to the individual marketplace, you must take action by your state’s open enrollment deadline.